DaanMatch/securefieldapi/readme.md

 Alternatively, you can go directly to the url as indicated in the endpoints section at the bottom of application.py.
 Go directly to http://localhost:5000/registration_offices and you should see the same JSON as when you used the command above.
+After doing the above two post requests, you should be able to see the relationship at http://127.0.0.1:5000/registration_number/1/relationships/registration_office.